tunakahraman/titanic-analysis/README.md

 **Why group by pclass and sex?**
 - 1st class passengers tend to be older (wealthier, established)
 - 3rd class passengers tend to be younger (immigrants, families)
-- This provides more accurate estimates than overall median
+- This provides more accurate estimates than the overall median

 ### **Step 3: Handling Missing Embark Town**